eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-16_dailydialogue-beta-0100-narcissism-why-not.md

 - - -

-This page is synchronized from the post: [DailyDialogue (beta) #0100 Narcissism, Why Not?](https://steemit.com/@deanliu/dailydialogue-beta-0100-narcissism-why-not)
+This page is synchronized from the post: ['DailyDialogue (beta) #0100 Narcissism, Why Not?'](https://steemit.com/@deanliu/dailydialogue-beta-0100-narcissism-why-not)